Visit the institution website for COVID‑19 updates

 This MSc offers a comprehensive guide to all aspects of modern day drug design.
 It is taught by research scientists, clinicians and industry experts.
 Our graduates have progressed to undertake or obtain PhDs or medical studentships, or have found employment in both the private and public sector.

 UCL is ranked 7th in the QS World University Rankings 2018 and is located in the centre of one of the world's finest cities.
 UCL is one of Europe's best and largest centres for biomedical research.

-At the Wolfson Institute for Biomedical Research, we have pioneered multidisciplinary research with a particular emphasis on translating that research into useful clinical benefit.
+This degree taken at the internationally renowned UCL Division of Medicine is supported by the Wolfson Institute for Biomedical Research, where we have pioneered multidisciplinary research with a particular emphasis on translating that research into useful clinical benefit.
 Our research expertise includes: medicinal chemistry, computational drug design, neuronal development and signalling, cell cycle control, intensive care medicine, stem cells, mitochondrial biology and cancer.